 If instead you are a member of a hybrid team, your job is to know all of this and put it into practice.

-And if you are in HR and are struggling with poor time management skills across the organization, your job is to first gather and then disseminate these skills across the organization, and help people apply it – or talk to me if you need a quick application and an expert eye on hybrid work model consulting.
+And if you are in HR and are struggling with poor time management skills across the organization, your job is to first gather and then disseminate these skills across the organization, and help people apply it – or talk to me if you need an expert eye.

 Individual calendar planning – what to schedule first